Generation Z Buying Power: 5 Tips SMEs Can Use to Target Them

-That is why you need to prioritize transparency and trust.
+That is why you need to emphasize transparency and trust.
 Do not try to use traditional advertising and marketing methods to win them over.
 They trust people, not big names and brands.

-One effective marketing method that really makes a difference with Gen Z is influencer marketing.
-Influencers can be effective spokespeople for brands targeting Gen Z.
+This is why influencer marketing is such a widely used marketing method that really makes a difference with Gen Z. Influencers can be highly effective spokespeople for brands targeting Gen Z.

 Example of social media backlash

-Adidas once tried to be witty with a hot topic, which eventually produced a massive backlash that cost the company quite an amount of money.
+Adidas once tried to be witty with a hot topic, which eventually produced a massive backlash that cost the company quite a large amount of money.

-The Boston Marathon horror happened in 2013 when a lot of runners ended up badly hurt due to the terrorist attack.
-Following the event, Adidas sent out emails to customers who had finished the race with the subject line ‘Congrats, you survived the Boston Marathon.’
-As a consequence, the backlash on Twitter and other social media platforms was huge.
+During the Boston Marathon horror of 2013, many runners ended up badly injured due to a terrorist attack.
+Following the tragedy, Adidas sent out emails to customers who had finished the race with the subject line, “Congrats, you survived the Boston Marathon.”
+They had to face the consequences of colossal backlash on Twitter and other social media platforms.

 Make sure your social media manager keeps this in mind when joining in the conversation surrounding a touchy viral subject.